-Turn left and just after the drive bends right take the narrow path that runs parallel to it on the left.
+Turn left and just after the drive bends right take the narrow path that runs parallel to it on the left (if overgrown walk along the drive).
 At a waymark post, following the footpath signed for Friston and East Dean, turn right across the drive up the steps opposite and through a gate.
 Keep straight ahead across a field, go through a gate on a far side and descend steps to a tarmac drive.
 Cross it, bear slightly left to climb the stile opposite and continue diagonally and slightly uphill across a field to another stile in the far corner.
 Climb it and follow a path throughout woodland, finally climbing a stone stile on the left to reach a road near to its junction with the main road.
 4 Go over the road and grass beyond to the main road.

 Cross the busy main road with care and take the nothrough road opposite signposted for Crowlink, passing between a lily pond on the right and Friston's small, attractive church on the left.
-If visibility is poor, carry straight on down the access road to Crowlink.
-Otherwise just before entering the National Trust's Crowlink car park, turn left thought a gate and then turn halfright across a field.
-Go through a gate and bear right along a very indistinct path, 6 keeping in a straight line diagonally across the field.
-Although the numerous paths across this National Trust property may appear confusing, don't panic.
-Once you reach the brow of a hill, aim for the hamlet buildings spotted through the trees below.
-Look out for a stile in a wire fence, climb it and continue downhill to pass through a hedge gap onto the access lane.
-Turn left passing to the right of the cottages, go through a gate and walk through the dry valley of Gap Bottom, keeping by a wire fence and hedge on the right.
-Continue along a wide, smooth, grassy path that winds through the shallow valley bottom to the edge of the cliffs.
+If visibility is poor, carry straight on down the access road to Crowlink, and follow the path to the cliff edge.
+Otherwise just before entering the National Trust's Crowlink car park, turn left through a gate and then turn half right across a field.
+Go through a gate and bear slightly right 5 keeping in a straight line diagonally across the field.
+Once you reach the brow of a hill you should see a gate not too far in front of you.
+Go through the gate and then take a slight right in between the bushes to drop down to the valley.
+Continue along a wide, smooth, grassy path to the edge of the cliffs.
 6